Gold and Silver - Made for Times Like These

 Back to the original question, where does one go in times like these?
 Precious metals are often a good place to be in times like these.
 We have previously discussed how the metals perform during a normal recession, which we seem poised to enter.
 But what if we see a repeat of 2008, or worse?
 No one wants to see that; I certainly do not.
 But some indicators are already beyond what we saw at the height of the 07-08 crisis.
 What happened with Gold and Silver then?
 Within 3 years, Gold had more than doubled in price.
 Silver had more than tripled in price.

 With both Gold and Silver currently trading near production costs, there is an approximate floor under current prices (in US Dollar terms).
 As you may know, Gold has been setting records this year in other currencies.
 It may catch up soon in Dollar terms.
 There is ample political pressure for a weaker Dollar, and ample economic pressure for lower interest rates, both of which provide a tailwind for precious metals.

 With stocks, bonds, and real estate in many regions near record highs, and precious metals near baseline production costs, the choice seems to be clear.
 There are certain insured annuities that can help preserve the existence of your capital and provide lifetime income in environments like this.
-Precious metals can help preserve your future purchasing power, and that of your family.
+Precious metals can help preserve your future purchasing power and that of your family.
 We call it “forever money” in The 7.0% Solution.
-With recession and inflation lurking and active respectively, now is the time to enjoy the protection precious metals can provide.
-When you call, ask about free shipping and low storage costs for secure storage currently available from the US Gold Bureau.
+With the recession and inflation lurking and active respectively, now is the time to enjoy the protection precious metals can provide.
+When you call, ask about free shipping and low storage costs for secure storage currently available from the U.S. Gold Bureau.